svikashk/docs/guide/jira-projects-structure.md

 description: Move your Jira projects to Zepel and start building software with ease.
 permalink: import/jira-zepel-structure/
 ---
-# How your Jira projects will look in Zepel as squads
+# How your Jira projects will look in Zepel
 {: .no_toc }

 This article will help you understand what your Jira projects will look like [after it is imported into Zepel as squads]({{ site.url }}{{ site.baseurl }}{% link guide/import-from-jira.md %}).